logorbit/still_surviving_sydney/README.md

 ## About Game:

 A text-based life simulator about surviving everyday Aussie problems as an international student doing a Master's in Au.
 Every in-game day throws 3 or more random events at you; every choice moves three stats (HP, San, Money).
-Survivea 15-day semester or last as long as you can in endless Time Mode.
+Survivea 15 day semester or last as long as you can in endless Time Mode.

 ## How it run: